PerlanProject/website/README.md

 At the root are utilities for synchronizing between the cloud copy and your local dev environment.

 # Code
-Wordpress code written for this project:
+Code written for this project:

 - wp-content/plugins/perlan - the Perlan plugin, which works with the Theme
 - wp-content/themes/perlan - the Perlan child theme of Illustratr
-- wp-content/pods - file backup of the PODS templates used to display single posts.
+- ./pods_templates - file backup of the PODS templates (in the database) used to display single posts.

 # Plugins